 As appropriate for the member of Philips’ Professional series, 328P6VJEB comes factory calibrated.
 There is a sheet of paper specifying that monitor has been calibrated prior shipping to have color accuracy deltaE <2 and luminance uniformity 97% – 102%.
 However, no mention of which color gamut monitor comes calibrated to by default.
 Here are the readings of pure factory mode without any modification of settings (left-hand side) and on the right-hand side how colors look like after calibration:

-On the other hand, monitor offers sRGB option within “Color” on-screen menus.
-Choosing this option should give more accurate sRGB coverage which is more appropriate for majority of users.
-However, our measurements and visual check revealed that colors are slighly undersaturated in sRGB mode (gamut coverage 94%), leading to somewhat dull and again not perfectly correct image.
+On the other hand, the monitor offers sRGB option within “Color” on-screen menus.
+Choosing this option should give more accurate sRGB coverage which is more appropriate for the majority of users.
+However, our measurements and the visual check revealed that colors are slightly undersaturated in sRGB mode (gamut coverage 94%), leading to somewhat dull and again not the perfectly correct image.

 Choosing sRGB will also “force” Brightness option to be fixed at max.
 100 and if you want to reduce it Color will switch automatically from sRGB back to 6500 K.

-Sometimes it is funny to see cheap tricks implemented by default on monitor that is supposed to be a member of “professional” line.
+Sometimes it is funny to see cheap tricks implemented by default on the monitor that is supposed to be a member of “the professional” line.
 In this example, default sharpness is digitally increased, leading to bright stroke effect around letters and objects on the screen.
-You can easily correct this by reducing Sharpness from default 60 to perfectly natural 50, but question remains why was this set like this by default.
+You can easily correct this by reducing Sharpness from default 60 to perfectly natural 50, but the question remains why was this set like this by default.

 Using CalMAN software we performed calibration and improved picture in every aspect.
-First we reduced somewhat too bright image (from 260 nits to around 180 nits), corrected Greyscale and ColorChecker errors to below 0.60 and adjusted color gamut to accurately follow sRGB spec.
-Result was reference image with correct and natural looking colors, smooth gradations and pefectly neutral greys.
+First, we reduced somewhat too bright image (from 260 nits to around 180 nits), corrected Greyscale and ColorChecker errors to below 0.60 and adjusted color gamut to accurately follow sRGB spec.
+The result was reference image with correct and natural looking colors, smooth gradations and perfectly neutral grays.

 We appreciate Philips’ effort to perform factory calibration, but similar to LG’s monitors, we would like more clearly stated all aspects of calibration, not just details about greyscale and uniformity.
 Color gamut is also very important and should be included in every calibration report.

-Below are listed all conducted tests including On/Off contrast, panel and backlight uniformity, screen reflections, viewing angles, etc. At the end is score average that summarizes performance of tested monitor.
+Below are listed all conducted tests including On/Off contrast, panel and backlight uniformity, screen reflections, viewing angles, etc. At the end is score average that summarizes the performance of the tested monitor.